thegengen/cliches/README.md

 ## Rails Goodies
-There are a couple of things that cliches provide to Rails users to keep their syntax sugar-levels at acceptable levels.
+There are a couple of things that cliches provide to Rails users to keep their syntax sugar-levels adequately high.

 There is a shortcut for building models: